AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # Introduction
 {{< math.inline >}}
 <p>
-When I started deep reinforcement learning, I worked on an environment where specific actions are not available at every timestep \(t\).
+I worked on an environment where specific actions are not available at every timestep \(t\) when I started deep reinforcement learning.
 </p>
 {{</ math.inline >}}

 Let's illustrate the concept of impossible or unavailable action concretely:

-Suppose you want to develop an agent to play Mario kart video game.
-Now, suppose that the agent has an empty inventory (no banana :banana: or anything).
-Your agent can't execute the action "use the object in the inventory."
-Limiting the agent to a meaningful choice of action will allow it to explore more cleverly and provide a better policy.
+Suppose you want to develop an agent to play the Mario Kart video game.
+Next, assume that the agent has an empty inventory (no banana :banana: or anything).
+The agent can't execute the action "use the object in the inventory".
+Limiting the agent to a meaningful choice of actions will allow it to explore more cleverly and provide a better policy.

-Now that you understand the concept of impossible or unavailable action, naturally, a question emerged: **"How can I manage impossible actions?"**.
+Now that you understand the concept of impossible or unavailable action, the natural question is: **"how can I manage impossible actions?"**.

-The first solution I implemented is to assign a negative reward if the agent takes an impossible action.
-However, I was not satisfied with this method because it does not explicitly force the agent not to take an impossible action.
+The first solution I implemented was to assign a negative reward if the agent takes an impossible action.
+However, I was not satisfied with this method because it does not explicitly force the agent to not take an impossible action.

 Then I decided to use **action masking**.
-This method is simple to implement and elegant because it constrains the agent to take only "meaningful" actions.
+This method is simple to implement and elegant because it constrains the agent to only take "meaningful" actions.

-Throughout my deep reinforcement learning practice, I have learned that there are many ways to use masks.
+I have learned that there are many ways to use masks throughout my deep reinforcement learning practice.
 Masks can be used at any level in the neural network and for different tasks.
-Unfortunately, few mask implementations for Reinforcement Learning are available except for this great article by Costa Huang.
+Unfortunately, few mask implementations for reinforcement learning are available except for this great article by Costa Huang.

 This blog post's scope is to explain the concept of masking and illustrate it through figures and code.
-Indeed the masks make it possible to model many constraints that we will see as we go along in this blog post, and the whole is entirely differentiable.
+Indeed, the masks make it possible to model many constraints that we will see as we go along in this blog post, and the whole process is entirely differentiable.
 **In short, masks are there to simplify your life.**

 # Requirements
-- A notion of the [Maskovian Decision Processes](https://www.wikiwand.com/en/Markov_decision_process#:~:text=In%20mathematics%2C%20a%20Markov%20decision,control%20of%20a%20decision%20maker.)
+- A notion of the [Markovian decision processes](https://www.wikiwand.com/en/Markov_decision_process#:~:text=In%20mathematics%2C%20a%20Markov%20decision,control%20of%20a%20decision%20maker.)
 (MDP)
-- Notions of [Policy gradient](https://papers.nips.cc/paper/1999/file/464d828b85b0bed98e80ade0a5c43b0f-Paper.pdf) and [Q-Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) algorithms
+- Notions of [policy gradient](https://papers.nips.cc/paper/1999/file/464d828b85b0bed98e80ade0a5c43b0f-Paper.pdf) and [Q-Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) algorithms
-- Some knowledge of [Pytorch](https://pytorch.org/) or the basics of [Numpy](https://numpy.org/)
+- Some knowledge of [PyTorch](https://pytorch.org/) or the basics of [numpy](https://numpy.org/)
-- A notion of [Self-attention](https://arxiv.org/pdf/1706.03762.pdf), if you want to understand what this concept is, I invite you to read this great article explaining the [transformers](http://peterbloem.nl/blog/transformers) [6].
+- A notion of [self-attention](https://arxiv.org/pdf/1706.03762.pdf).
+If you want to understand what this concept is, I invite you to read this great article explaining [transformers](http://peterbloem.nl/blog/transformers) [6].

 ----